Anastasia-Labs/aiken-design-patterns/README.md

 `governance_parameters` validator mints the NFT once using its bootstrap nonce, and a configured threshold of distinct authorized signers controls every update to its integer datum.
-The governance validator authenticates that UTxO but does not derive or bound the lifespan; the multisig must select and review a value that covers voting, enactment, any assumed delaying-action extension, observation, and minting the `PassedProposal`.
+The governance validator authenticates that UTxO but does not derive or bound the lifespan.
+Its baseline must equal the current governance-action ratification period plus one epoch for enactment, observation, and minting the `PassedProposal`: a six-epoch ratification period therefore requires a seven-epoch lifespan.
+Any assumed delaying-action extension requires additional allowance.
 Finalization itself may happen later.

 Transaction and script-data digest equality provide the broad authentication surface used by this pattern.
 Reconstructing `Transaction.id` binds the complete